yvminyni/Bmix/README.md

 ### Introduction

-This is a PyMC implementation of our work *Bayesian typhoon precipitation prediction with a mixture of ensemble forecast-based and historical event-based prediction functions* [Submitted](link).
+This is a PyMC implementation of our work on *Bayesian typhoon precipitation prediction with a mixture of ensemble forecast-based and historical event-based prediction functions* [Submitted](link).

 It is recommended that the code be opened and viewed using the Chrome browser.